zzsqwq/rust_rcore/README.md

 # rust_rcore

-This is a repo for rcore by cys and zs
+This is a repo for rcore by csy and zs